MatthewB1/Readable/README.md

-# Readable
+# Compiler for a high-level language

 ---

 ## Purpose
-To create a highly readable, high level scripting language that can be easily understood by people with zero knowledge of scripting or programming, accessible via a webpage allowing users to write and run their script within the webpage.
+The main focus of this project is the implementation of a compiler, but I need something to compiler.
+For this I have designed a relatively simple high-level language; in line with the ideas of literate programming, first put foward by Donald Knuth, this language will be designed with 'readability' in mind.

 ---

 ## Important syntax
-- All executable lines of code end with a full stop (.)
+- All executable lines of code end with a semi-colon;
-- All function declarations, group declarations and condition checks end with a colon (:)
 - White spacing is not required, but is valid

 ---

 ## Key words

-These words have predefined meanings that are used by the interpreter and thus cannot be used as identifiers in a readable script.
+These words have predefined meanings that are used by the compiler and thus cannot be used as identifiers in a readable script.

-- is
-- end
-- task
-- group
 - number
-- flag
+- bool
 - text
 - true
 - false
+- flip
+- function
+- group
+- list

 ---

 ## Comments
+- Anything interpreted by the compiler as a comment will not be executed as a part of the program.
 ```
-# This is a single-line comment
+// This is a single-line comment

+/*
+this is a multi-line comment
+*/
 ```

 ---

 ## Data types

-- Number (int or float, depending on assignment)
+- number (int or float, depending on assignment)
-- Flag (true or false)
+- bool (true or false)
-- Text (string)
+- text (string)
 ---

 ## Complex types
-- Group (struct)
+- Group (operates like a c-style struct)

 ---